 Obtaining a utility model is significantly cheaper than obtaining a patent.
 Generally, there is a small fee for the application and an additional fee for registration.

-As a rough indication of this cost, an application and registration costs around:
+As a rough indicator, an application and registration costs around:

 There is usually an additional fee payable over the period of protection as a maintenance fee.
-For example, in Germany, there is a first, second and third maintenance fee which is payable after three, six, and eight years after registration of the utility model.
+For example, in Germany, there is a first, second and third maintenance fee which is payable after three, six, and eight years after registration.

 What’s the process of applying for a utility model?

-For countries offering utility models, the process of applying is similar to the process for patent applications.
+For countries offering utility models, the application process is similar to the process for patents.
 Although the process varies from country to country, applying for a utility model usually includes:

 - The petition